Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and connected sums

 The remaining curves are those which appear in the degenerations labeled~\eqref{Phi-ell-5}.
 These ends correspond exactly to the hypercube relations for the mapping cone of $\Phi^{\bullet<\circ'}$.
 This verifies that $\Phi^{\bullet<\circ'}$ is a chain map. \end{proof}

 \begin{rem} In the above, we assumed that $\cL_{\a}\otimes \cL_{\a'}$ was 0-dimensional.
 In the case that both $\cL_{\a}\otimes \cL_{\a'}$ and $\cL_{\b}\otimes \cL_{\b'}$ have positive dimension, the argument is essentially the same.
-The only additional subtlety concerns which hypercubes must be graded by $p$ and $p'$.
-In the above, we used that $\cL_{\b}$ was graded by $p$ to give Equations~\eqref{eq:graded-p-result1} and~\eqref{eq:graded-p-result2} for degenerations along $\{0\}\times \R$.
-To obtain the analogous bounds for degenerations along $\{1\}\times \R$ we instead would need $\cL_{\a'}$ to be graded by $p'$, as in the statement of Proposition~\ref{prop:connected-sums}. \end{rem}
+The only additional subtlety concerns for which hypercubes $x$ and $x'$ are basepoint-esque for.
+In the above, we used that $x$ was basepoint-esque for $\cL_{\b}$ to obtain Equations~\eqref{eq:graded-p-result1} and~\eqref{eq:graded-p-result2} for degenerations along $\{0\}\times \R$.
+To obtain the analogous bounds for degenerations along $\{1\}\times \R$ we instead would need $p'$ to be basepoint-esque for $\cL_{\a'}$, as in the statement of Proposition~\ref{prop:connected-sums}. \end{rem}

 \begin{lem} Under the assumptions in Lemma~\ref{lem:codim-1-Phi-ell}, the maps $\Phi^{\bullet<\circ'}$ and $\Psi^{\bullet<\circ'}$ are homotopy inverses of each other. \end{lem} \begin{proof} The proof is similar to the proof of Lemma~\ref{lem:Phi-Psi-homotopy-inverses-diagrams}.
 Indeed, one can define $(H_\wedge,t_0)$-matched holomorphic $(\ell+1)$-gons by analogy to the case of disks.
 Counting such curves gives a morphism of hypercubes